git719/zls/README.md

 ```

 ## SP Logon
 To use an SP logon it means you first have to set up a dedicated App Registrations, grant it the same Reader resource and Global Reader security access roles mentioned above.
-Please reference other sources on the Web for how to do an Azure App Registration.
+For how to do an Azure App Registration please reference some other sources on the Web.

-Once above is setup, you then follow the same logic as for User ID logon above, but using `-cr` instead; or use the other environment variables (MAZ_CLIENT_ID andMAZ_CLIENT_SECRET ).
+Once above is setup, you then follow the same logic as for User ID logon above, but specifying 3 instead of 2 values; or use the other environment variables (MAZ_CLIENT_ID and MAZ_CLIENT_SECRET).

 The utility ensures that the permissions for configuration directory where the `credentials.yaml` file is only accessible by the owning user.
 However, storing a secrets in a clear-text file is a very poor security practice and should __never__ be use other than for quick tests, etc. The environment variable options was developed pricisely for this SP logon pattern, where the `zls` utility could be setup to run from say a [Docker container](https://en.wikipedia.org/wiki/Docker_(software)) and the secret injected as an environment variable, and that would be a much more secure way to run the utility.